-Procedures: We interviewed management to identify how funds are received and recorded from the State.
-Management was interviewed in order to determine their familiarity with controls in place.
-We determined if accounting controls are in place for this objective and the administrative controls are sufficient, complete and adequate.
-We tested the effectiveness of the controls by examining sales tax proceeds of the School District.
+Procedures: We interviewed management to identify how funds were received and recorded from the State.
+Management was interviewed in order to determine their familiarity with the controls in place.
+We determined accounting controls were in place for this objective and the administrative controls were sufficient, complete and adequate.
+We tested the effectiveness of the controls by examining 29 individually significant items, and a sample of 70 of the remaining 467 expenditures.
 Lastly, we reviewed the general ledger accounts to verify monthly deposits.